 The Turtle Creek watershed, which includes Jackson Creek, was selected in 1981 as a priority watershed under the Wisconsin Nonpoint Source Water Pollution Abatement Program.
 Priority watersheds, including the Turtle Creek watershed, were selected because of the severity of water quality problems in the watershed, the importance of controlling nonpoint sources in order to attain water quality standards, and the capability and willingness of local government agencies to carry out the planning and implementation of the project.
-A Turtle Creek Priority Watershed Plan was completed in 1984 in cooperation with local units of government, Walworth County, WDNR, and SEWRPC.16 The upland erosion inventory conducted through the Turtle Creek Priority Watershed project showed that 98 percent of the soil loss occurring in this watershed was from croplands and the estimated total phosphorus load being delivered from the Jackson Creek subwatershed was 6,685 pounds per year based on 1980 land use conditions.
-Of this total load, it was further estimated that 29 percent or 2,000 pounds per year was derived from urban sources and 71 percent was from agricultural sources.17 Hence, Jackson Creek was determined to be the major source of phosphorus to Delavan Lake and it was determined that a 75 percent reduction in the total phosphorus load was needed to effect any significant change in the trophic status in Delavan Lake.18 The Turtle Creek priority watershed plan identified specific actions necessary to reduce the water quality problems related to nonpoint sources in the watershed; tasks necessary to carry out the actions presented in the plan; and the agencies responsible, and time frame, for completing those tasks.
-The project implementation phase was carried out from 1984 through1992 and included the following elements:
+A Turtle Creek Priority Watershed Plan was completed in 1984 in cooperation with local units of government, Walworth County, WDNR, and SEWRPC.15 The upland erosion inventory conducted through the Turtle Creek Priority Watershed project showed that 98 percent of the soil loss occurring in this watershed was from croplands and the estimated total phosphorus load being delivered from the Jackson Creek subwatershed was 6,685 pounds per year based on 1980 land use conditions.
+Of this total load, it was further estimated that 29 percent or 2,000 pounds per year was derived from urban sources and 71 percent was from agricultural sources.16 Hence, Jackson Creek was determined to be the major source of phosphorus to Delavan Lake and it was determined that a 75 percent reduction in the total phosphorus

-15SEWRPC Planning Report No. 30, A Regional Water Quality Management Plan For Southeastern Wisconsin: 2000, Volumes One through Three, 1978 and 1979.
+14 SEWRPC Planning Report No. 30, A Regional Water Quality Management Plan For Southeastern Wisconsin: 2000, Volumes One through Three, 1978 and 1979.